screwys/pdrive-sync-rs/README.md

 # pdrive-sync-rs

-`pdrive-sync-rs` adds scheduled one-way and two-way folder sync to Proton Drive's official Linux CLI.
-It is a sync layer, not another Proton client: it does not implement authentication, store Proton credentials, or install the official CLI.
+`pdrive-sync-rs` is a simple and ligthweight way to orchestrate official CLI of proton-drive.
+It adds scheduled one-way and two-way folder sync layer, it is not another Proton client: it does not implement authentication, or store Proton credentials.

 It supports local-to-remote push, remote-to-local pull, and two-way sync.
 Deletion is opt-in: `delete = "trash"` moves removed files to Proton Drive